-Using the WLST is a dynamic method and can be used to enable debugging while the server is running.
+Using the WLST is a dynamic method and can enable debugging while the server is running.

 13.2.7.5 Changes to the config.xml File

 Changes in debugging characteristics, through console, or WLST, or command line are persisted in the config.xml file.
 See Example 13-1: